Medical questions & health advice by licensed doctors

-Does strabismus cause one to squint?
+"Does strabismus cause one to squint?"

 I'm 29 with strabismus.
 I've been squinting a lot more recently.
 Is this because of the strabismus?

 Strabismus is a term that is used to describe a condition where the eyes are not properly aligned with each other, and is mot commonly the result of an in-coordination between the extra-ocular muscles for some reason.
 This is typically due to dysfunction in cranial nerve 3 (occulomotor nerve), 4 (trochlear nerve), or 6 (abducens nerve).
 With a dysfunctional extraocular muscle, the normally functioning binocular vision (which provides accurate depth perception) is disrupted.
 If the affected eye points "in" when looking forward, it is called esotropia.
 If the affected eye points "out" when looking straight forward, it is called exotropia.
 When the gaze is "up" when looking forward it is hypertropia, and when it is "down" it is hypotropia.
 Typically this problem is addressed early in life so that the non-dominant eye is able to be corrected, and theoretically neural pathways are able to develop "normally".
 There are some that theorize that if left long enough the neural information from the non-dominant/affected eye will over time be ignored by the brain.
 Some people have been found to "squint" their non-dominant eye to prevent diplopia or double vision.
 I'm not sure if this is the case with you, but I would definitely recommend a consultation with an ophthalmologist.
 I hope this is helpful.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.